allencch/med/README.md

 ## Scanning & filtering

 1. Before scanning, please click "Process" button to choose the process that we want to scan for the memory.
 2. After choosing the process, you can type in the value that you want to **scan**.
-(For the current stage, the only data types allowed are int8, int16, int32, float32, and float64.)
+(For the current stage, the only data types allowed are int8, int16, int32, float32, float64, and string.)
 For example, we can scan for the gold amount.
-3. After we make some changes in the game, you can **filter** it.
+3. After we make some changes of the gold in the game, you can **filter** it.

 ## Manage address

 The scanned or stored memory addresses, you can

-1. edit the data type.
+* edit the data type.
-2. edit the value.
+* edit the value.

 At the right pane, you can

-1. Use menu to add **new** memory address and edit manually.
+* Use menu to add **new** memory address and edit manually.
-2. When you select (highlight) a row, you can use `Next` or `Previous` to create next/previous memory address based on the row you selected.
+* When you select (highlight) a row, you can use `Next` or `Previous` to create next/previous memory address based on the row you selected.
-3. **delete** the selected memory address with `DEL` key.
+* **delete** the selected memory address with `DEL` key.

 ## Shifting memory address